Iktisad/bangla_magazine_backend/doc/kanban/user.todo.md

 ## ✅ Done

--   🟢 Implement a search user functionality by firstname, lastname, username, or email.\
+-   🟢 Implement a search user functionality by firstname, lastname, username, or email.
--   🟢 Fix DOB format in the user model.\
+-   🟢 Fix DOB format in the user model.
--   🟢 Implement express validator.\
+-   🟢 Implement express validator.
--   🟢 Generate verification token.\
+-   🟢 Generate verification token.
--   🟢 Send verification email.\
+-   🟢 Send verification email.
--   🟢 Create a test email or use a less secure email to test the verification links.\
+-   🟢 Create a test email or use a less secure email to test the verification links.
--   🟢 Check user exists function implemented as API.\
+-   🟢 Check user exists function implemented as API.
--   🟢 Verify email.\
+-   🟢 Verify email.
--   🟢 Profile picture upload and location storage implemented.\
+-   🟢 Profile picture upload and location storage implemented.
--   🟢 Check for token expiry during validation of token.\
+-   🟢 Check for token expiry during validation of token.
 -   🟢 Implemented logger.
+-   🟢 Test environment setup
+-   🟢 Refactor email service and import from config file
+-   🟢 Implement index in the user model for faster search query.

 # ❓ Questions